+A similar approach was applied to the lexical stress quality.
+Among the 147 target words, StressO constituted 17% (n=25), Stress Δ 56% (n=83), and StressX 27% (n=39) of the words.
 Figure 4 right illustrates the mean m-click sums over the 5 s following each word category.
-The clicking activity after incorrectly stressed words (StressX) averaged higher than after words with correct stress patterns (StressO), with a local increase between 2 and 3 s for StressX (reaching 1.75), while it continuously decreased after StressO until the third second (from .30 to -2.83).
-Click activity following unclear stress words stayed below 0 and progressively decreased to -1.67 between 3 and 4 s before increasing again, like StressO, on the fifth second for obscure reasons.
+The clicking activity after incorrectly stressed words (StressX) averaged higher than after words with correct stress patterns (StressO), with a local increase between 2 and 3 s for StressX (reaching 1.47), while it continuously decreased after StressO until the third second (from .45 to -3.11).
+Click activity following unclear stress words stayed above 0 and progressively decreased to -1.87 between 3 and 4 s before increasing again, like StressO, on the fifth second for obscure reasons.
 The difference in click activity after correct and incorrect stress was significant from the second to the fourth timeframes (cf. Table 2).